 After he had challenged that decision in a protest and then before the Appeals Board, on 11 May 2018 the complainant received an email from the Chief of Section in which, referring again to the Committee's aforementioned opinion, the Chief "confirm[ed] [having] taken the decision not to submit [his] file, as matters [stood], to the competent government department of the host State for consideration of [his] application to carry a firearm".
-The complainant, who remonstrated against this decision in an email reply dated 14 May, then attached these new documents to his detailed appeal to the Appeals Board, with the aim - as he has explained to the Tribunal - of challenging the decision of 11 May by joining that appeal to that of the previous decision of 5 February.
+The complainant then challenged this new decision by submitting another protest and by filing a second appeal with the Appeals Board, which, at the request of both parties, was joined to the first.